Why does air quality matter?

 Particulate matter (PM) is a range of dust, dirt and liquids suspended in the air.
 Some particles like smoke, smog and soot can be seen, but the most harmful are smaller invisible particles which can get into your lungs and bloodstream

-Carbon dioxide is an invisible gas that comes from human breathe that can cause headaches, restlessness and drowsiness.
+Carbon dioxide is an invisible gas that comes from human breath that can cause headaches, restlessness and drowsiness.
 High levels are correlated to reduced cognitive function and the increased transmission of infectious diseases

 Volatile organic compounds (VOCs) are odours and chemicals emitted by many everyday products like household cleaning materials, paints, furniture and plastic toys.
 They can cause eye, nose and throat infections and even liver and lung damage in serious cases